10 Reasons To Make Rhythm A Habit

 10. Provides a form of household management

-Household rhythms encompass a myriad of activities from day-to-day and can include everything you and your family needs to run your home.
+Household rhythms encompass a myriad of activities from day-to-day and can include everything you and your family need to run your home.
 All personal, business and household needs should be given a regular space within the daily, weekly, and seasonal household rhythms.
 When we make time for everyone’s needs in the household, including the needs of your home itself, following your rhythms will assure that these needs are met.

 A Daily rhythm is one long daily habit.
-Once established it can keep you on track and help you live a more balanced and productive life, and will allow you to find freedom within the structure of your every day.
+Once established it can keep you on track and help you live a more balanced and productive life and will allow you to find freedom within the structure of your every day.

 - Beyond the Rainbow Bridge: Nurturing Our Children from Birth to Seven by Barbara J. Patterson and Pamela Bradley.